I graduated! Check out my fancy new website here.

 My research interests include cancer outcomes & policy, development and implementation of decision analytical tools to help policymakers, patients, and healthcare providers in the face of uncertain and complex decisions, and the use of web-based technology to improve the dissemination and implementation of CER/PCOR methods and results.

-My dissertation research is exploring the use of quantitative tools to aid in the selection and prioritization of publicly funded cancer clinical trials.
-Specifically, I am seeking to determine whether promising advances in value of information (VOI) analyses and risk prediction can be used to improve decision-making within a publicly funded cancer clinical trials co-operative group.
-This project will develop, test, and validate processes for rapidly estimating the expected risk and return for clinical trials proposals, and using these estimates explore how a portfolio optimization framework could improve allocations of limited public resources.
-This work is supported by an R36 Award from the Agency for Healthcare Research and Quality (AHRQ) and a Doctoral Dissertation Improvement Grant from the National Science Foundation (NSF).
+My dissertation research explored the use of quantitative tools to aid in the selection and prioritization of publicly funded cancer clinical trials.
+Specifically, I leveraged promising advances in value of information (VOI) analyses and risk prediction to improve decision-making within a publicly funded cancer clinical trials cooperative group.
+This project developed, tested, and validated processes for rapidly estimating the expected risk and return for clinical trial proposals, and used these estimates to explore how a portfolio management framework could improve the efficiency of limited public resources.
+This work was supported by an R36 Award from AHRQ and a Doctoral Dissertation Improvement Grant from the National Science Foundation (NSF).

 During graduate school, I also worked with Dr. David Veenstra on several projects related to the economic evaluation of whole genome/exome sequencing.
 You can read more about this work here and here.
 Before moving to Seattle, I worked as a biostatistician in Dr. Andrew Vickers’s research group at Memorial Sloan-Kettering Cancer Center, primarily focusing on the evaluation of novel biomarkers in prostate cancer screening and the clinical value of prediction models.